1element/ip-camera-image-inference/README.md

 ### Configuration

 Edit the provided configuration file `config.yml`.
-The TensorFlow model directory, your FTP server credentials, incoming image observation directory and a few other settings can be configured there.
+The TensorFlow model directory and your MQTT broker connection as well as a few other settings can be configured there.

 ### Run as service